TheGnomeAtHome/mud/README.md

 ## 📝 License

 This project is a work in progress and personal learning experiment.
+Nowhere near finished or ready.

 ## 🙏 Acknowledgments